Hierarchical Correlation Clustering and Tree Preserving Embedding: Conclusion

 \section{Conclusion}

-We extended the well-known correlation clustering to a hierarchical correlation clustering method called HCC.
-We then developed a generic framework for embedding the HCC dendrogram.
-Such an embedding provides extracting useful features to apply for example a GMM for clustering.
-In the following, inspired by the tight connection between single linkage method and minimax distances, we studied the use of minimax distance measure with correlation clustering and showed that this yields a significant reduction in the computational complexity, in addition to a possibility for extracting elongated manifolds.
-Finally, we demonstrated the effectiveness of our methods with experiments on UCI and 20 newsgroup datasets.
+We proposed a new hierarchical clustering method, called HCC, suitable when the (dis)similarities can be positive or negative.
+This method is consistent with the general algorithmic procedure for agglomerative clustering and only differs in the way the inter-cluster dissimilarity function is defined.
+We then considered embedding the HCC dendrograms, which provides extracting useful features to apply for example GMM for clustering positive and negative similarities.
+In the following, we studied the use of minimax dissimilarities with correlation clustering and showed that it yields reduction in the computational complexity, in addition to a possibility for extracting elongated manifolds.
+Finally, we demonstrated the effectiveness of the methods on several datasets in different settings.